-Given the current I-1 zoning to the north, south and east, I-1 PAD zoning is the most appropriate and compatible land use to transition from AG.
+Given the current I-1 zoning of the parcel and the future I-1 zoning with PAD overlay currently being introduced further north of the parcel, I-1 zoning with PAD overlay is the most appropriate and compatible land use to transition from AG.

-The residential development to the west will be substantially buffered from the site via the Bullard Wash, which will be channelized to an ultimate width of 300-feet in addition to pedestrian trail proposed along the eastern side of the Wash that will be improved with natural desert vegetation on either side This trail will be open for use by the general public and will add a nice amenity to the nearby residential neighborhood.
+The residential development to the west will be substantially buffered from the site via the Bullard Wash, which will be channelized to an ultimate width of 300-feet.
+Additionally, a significant pedestrian trail landscaped on both sides will run along the east side of the Wash and will be used by the nearby residents as well as general public.